Frederick1337/Enclave-Core-Network-Temp/DEVELOPER_QUICKSTART.md

 ------------------------------
-## 🚀 Developer Onboarding: Integrating with Project Enclave
+## 🚀 Developer Onboarding: Integrating with Project Enclave (Network Sync)
 Welcome to Project Enclave.
 This guide walks you through adapting, compiling, and deploying your own separate applications to use our Ring -1 bare-metal memory-shuffling ecosystem.
 By following these steps, you can immunize any custom data structure or variable type in your program against memory scrapers, pointer scanners, and physical PCIe DMA sniffing cards with zero modifications required to the underlying hypervisor core.
 ------------------------------